bartkessels/bartkessels.github.io/_posts/backpacking/2024-01-05-backpacking-sweden.md

 As I've said in a [previous post](./2023-06-30-introduction.md) my girlfriend and I we're going backpacking in Sweden.
 We've never backpacked before together so this would turn into a great adventure we're both pretty stoked on.

-Unfortunately this dream would soon come to an end for us, because of Hans.
+Unfortunately, this dream would soon come to an end for us, because of Hans.

 ## The drive

 The drive to Sweden was a very long one, we drove from Venlo the Netherlands through Germany and Denmark to Sweden.
 This took about 11 hours with several stops to stretch our legs and have a bathroom break.
-During the drive the weather was kinda bad, but not as bad as we've seen in the Netherlands the week before.
+During the drive, the weather was kinda bad, but not as bad as we've seen in the Netherlands the week before.

-The best part about Germany is that on a lot of highways there is no specific speed limit.
+The best part about Germany is that on a lot of highways, there is no specific speed limit.
 Thus, we could drive as hard as we want, but Germany being Germany, during the summer period they do a lot of road construction.
-This lead to us being in a traffic jam for almost the entirety we were driving in Germany.
-Luckily that was only about 6 hours of the drive, so there was still plenty of time to drive without traffic jams in Denmark and Sweden.
+This led to us being in a traffic jam for almost the entirety we were driving in Germany.
+Luckily, that was only about 6 hours of the drive, so there was still plenty of time to drive without traffic jams in Denmark and Sweden.

-When arriving at the border between Germany and Denmark we were pulled over by customs because they wanted to check what we were carrying.
-When the customs officer asked us to open the trunk he looked a bit thunderstruck.
+When arriving at the border between Germany and Denmark, customs pulled over us because they wanted to check what we were carrying.
+When the customs officer asked us to open the trunk, he looked a bit thunderstruck.
 Because we've told him that we were going on a holiday for three weeks in Sweden and the only thing he saw we're two backpacks and nothing else.
 That's when he wanted to know more about us, our trip and what was in our backpacks.
 Long story short, we were asked if we had weed (you know, we're Dutch) for about ten times in a timespan of five minutes, we had to tell were we were going to camp in Sweden, and we had to show our pocket knives.
 Finally, he let us through, and we were both a bit speechless because we felt a bit like we were criminals because of the way he kept asking if we had weed on us.
 But we were finally in Scandinavia!

 ## Our first night